JorgeLarach/Rubiks-Cube-Solver/README.md

 # Rubik's Cube Solver Part 2

+## May 19, 2026
+It seems the age-old idiom that the closer you get to finishing a project, the more work you have to do, is true.
+I'm putting this project on hold for the time being, and will be focusing my time on ESP32 development for a recent work opportunity.
+For the time being, this project will sit quietly on my workbench, until I have an opportunity to return to it and finally figure out what is going on with my serial flash chip.
+Maybe that'll be called part 3, who knows?
+Thanks for reading, and again, feel free to reach out with any questions (or suggestions) about the project to jorgelarachesp@gmail.com.

 ## May 13, 2026
 Well, I've been hard at work writing the QSPI protocol for the W25Q serial flash.
 After I wrapped up the migration, I created a new STM32 project called Flasher to contain the one-time use firmware for the communication protocol.
 I initialized the USART2 peripheral and the QUADSPI peripheral (which was the whole point of the migration) with Dual Lines, wired up the serial flash, and wrote a few functions to send the JEDEC ID instruction, 0x9F.
 This command returns 3 bytes:
     1. The JEDEC assigned Manufacturer ID byte for Winbond (always 0xEF)